 While Sovereign bonds are less volatile, they offer relatively lower returns than Corporate Bonds.
 You may also consider a portfolio of Corporate bonds.

 Bucket No 3 - To Achieve Financial Independence

 Bucket 3 is the most important but, unfortunately, the most ignored.
 This strategy is focused on long-term goals with a time of 5 years and above, like

 - Saving for Children's Higher Education

-- Saving to move back to Home country for good
+- Saving for Migration/ moving back to Home country

-- Investing in a Life Insurance ( Term Insurance, Whole of Life or Endowment Plans)
+- Investing in a Life Insurance ( Term Insurance, Whole Life, or Endowment Plans)

 - Saving for Daughter's Marriage